Get

 Food & Diet Requirements🦴

 Teacup dog breeds have unique dietary requirements because of their small size.
-Although they don’t feed as much as larger dog breeds, they have higher metabolic rates, meaning they require more calories per pound.
+Although they don’t eat as much as larger dog breeds, they have higher metabolic rates, meaning they require more calories per pound.

 Generally, you should feed your Imperial Shih Tzu a wet or semi-moist calorie-dense diet.
 Ensure the food contains smaller pieces that are easy to chew and digest.
-It is also essential for the food to have at least 18% proteins and moderate amounts of calcium, fats, and fatty acids.
+It is also essential for the food to have at least 18% protein and moderate amounts of calcium, fats, and fatty acids.

+Technically, your dog does not need carbohydrates.
+However, carbs in moderate amounts can be a valuable energy source alongside fats and proteins.
 They also form part of the roughage your dog needs for healthy bowel movements.
-If you are unsure what to feed your Imperial Shih Tzu, it will not hurt to seek recommendations from your vet.
+If you are unsure what to feed your Imperial Shih Tzu, you can seek recommendations from your vet.

 Exercise🐕